Draws Made Simple - How to Hit a Draw

 • Repeat for a few shots until you get the feel for hitting draws, then see if you can apply that feeling to shots without your discs.

-How to Hit a Draw - Key Takeaways:
+How to Hit a Draw in Golf - Key Takeaways:

-• A draw happens when your club's face angle is slightly closed to your swing path at impact.
+• A draw in golf happens when your club's face angle is slightly closed to your swing path at impact.

-• To learn how to hit a draw, we recommend adjusting your setup and ball position before making further changes to your golf swing.
+• To learn how to hit a draw in golf, we recommend adjusting your setup and ball position before making further changes to your golf swing.

-• The WhyGolf Alignment Disc can be a useful tool to help learn how to hit a draw.
+• The WhyGolf Alignment Disc can be a useful tool to help learn how to hit a draw in golf.

 Ball Flight Laws explain the 9 ball flights in golf and the impact conditions necessary to hit each of the ball flights.
 The ball flight laws are critical to understand if you're looking to learn how to hit a draw.